CGregorio-GCU/Anatomy-Atlas/README.md

 Chosen – Chosen because it excels at longevity and eliminates technical debt in environments where numerous developers contribute to the codebase, like in open-source software projects.

 ### Drizzle-ORM 0.30.9
 Purpose – Create data access objects found in the data layer.
-Retrieve data from the Neon PostgresSQL database.
+Retrieve data from the Neon PostgreSQL database.

-Chosen – Chosen because it provides data models that allow for interaction between schema as options for creation of queries.
+Chosen – Chosen because it provides data models that allow for interaction between schema as options for the creation of queries.

-### PostgresSQL 16
+### PostgreSQL 16

 Purpose – Store data to track students.